eyuelberga/keywrite/README.md

 </p>
 <br />

-Keywrite is a Javascript library that allows you to type non-latin scripts in any web based application using a standard keyboard.
+Keywrite is a Javascript IME library that allows you to type non-latin scripts in any web based application using a standard keyboard.
 See the [Docs](https://eyuelberga.github.io/keywrite) for more info.

 ## Features 🚀